geografa/kopenhagen_theme/README.md

 Please keep in mind that this should only be used when strictly necessarity.
 Accessibility should be a focus and a priority when making changes to the theme.

 # Contributing
 Pull requests are welcome on GitHub at https://github.com/zendesk/Kopenhagen_theme.
-Please mention @zendesk/vikings when creating a pull request.
+Please mention @geografa when creating a pull request.

 We use [conventional commits](https://conventionalcommits.org/) to improve readability of the project history and to automate the release process.
 The commit message should therefore respect the following format: